 - Complexity of container orchestration

-IBM ContextForge offers maximum architectural flexibility with auto-discovery via mDNS, health monitoring, capability merging, and federation features.
-The beta-stage solution supports multiple authentication schemes and can convert REST APIs into MCP servers on the fly.
+IBM ContextForge offers architectural flexibility with gateway, registry, federation, and REST/gRPC-to-MCP adapter capabilities.
+The open-source solution supports multiple authentication schemes and can help teams connect existing services into MCP workflows.

 - Auto-discovery - mDNS for automatic MCP server detection